MantisVision/webUtils/docs/downloader.md

  *			error: called on error
  *			decoding-paused: called in a case the decoding has paused (e.g. enough frames ahead has been decoded)
  *			downloading-finished: the entire file from the given URL has been downloaded
- *			downloading-started: downlaoding has just started
+ *			downloading-started: downloading has just started
  * @param {callable} callback function to call on a specified event */ on(event,callback);